 To send a query letter for project consideration, put “Query” in the subject heading.

 Please expect up to 10 weeks for a response to queries.

 Ok, now some tips from my experience in coaching authors – and in being an author myself:

 Be ready (IF asked!) to send your first 30 pages and make sure they shine!

 Research (and research, research, research!) query letters and write a strong one.
 First impressions (in this business), are all you have, so start strong!

-PITCH me – write a captivating pitch that you can back up in your writing and who you are.
+Write a captivating pitch that you can back up with your writing and who you are.

 Don’t hurry to submit.
 Take your time and make sure your query is ready to send.

 Sadly, part of the job of being an agent is the necessity of clearing out our inboxes – so make me want to stop and read your query.